Jean-Louis Tixier-Vignancour: Parliament, WWII and trial (1936–1952)

 Tixier-Vignancour entered politics and defeated the independent leftist Georges Moutet in the French legislative election of the department of Basses-Pyrénées in May 1936.
 His election was however declared non-valid after suspicions of fraud.
 Tixier-Vignancour was eventually re-elected on 27 September 1936.
 He was part of a parliamentary group which traveled to Spain to congratulate Francisco Franco on his fight against the Spanish Popular Front.
 Tixier-Vignancour married Janine Auriol in January 1938, the daughter of a lawyer and member of parliament for Haute-Garonne.

-Enlisted in the army in 1939, he took part in fights near Beuvraignes during the Battle of France in 1940, before voting for the law that gave full powers (pleins pouvoirs) to Philippe Pétain on July, 10 of the same year.
-On 6 October 1940, in charge of "applying the instructions of the armistice commission", he confirmed the interdiction of movies like The Great Illusion or Entente cordiale, accused of "incitement to hatred against Germany".
+Enlisted in the army in 1939, he took part in fights near Beuvraignes during the Battle of France in 1940, before voting for the law that gave full powers (pleins pouvoirs) to Philippe Pétain on 10 July of the same year.
+On 6 October 1940, in charge of "applying the instructions of the armistice commission", he confirmed the banning of movies like The Great Illusion or Entente cordiale, accused of "incitement to hatred against Germany".
 Tixier-Vignancour served as the under-Secretary of State for Information under Nazi-collaborationist Vichy France and as director of Pétain’s "Propaganda Committee".
 As the head of Radio-Vichy, he offered a large broadcast time to collaborationist Marcel Déat.